stryker-mutator/stryker-js/docs/configuration.md

 The command test runner can be made to work in any use case, but comes with a performance penalty, as Stryker cannot do any optimizations and just runs all tests for all mutants.
 If possible, you should try to use one of the test runner plugins that hook into your test runner of choice.
-For example: install and use the `stryker-karma-runner` to use `karma` as a test runner.
+For example: install and use the `@stryker-mutator/karma-runner` to use `karma` as a test runner.
-See the [list of plugins](https://stryker-mutator.io/plugins.html) for an up-to-date list of supported test runners and plugins.

 ### `testRunnerNodeArgs` [`string[]`]